-For most offenses, you deserve a second chance.
-One mistake in your past shouldn’t keep you from achieving your goals and being treated fairly by employers and landlords in the future.
-Fortunately, there’s a way to get that second chance in Florida.
-Depending on the circumstances of your prior offenses, you could be eligible to have your old criminal records sealed.
+One mistake in your past should not keep you from achieving your goals and being treated fairly by employers and landlords in the future.
+Fortunately, there is a way to get that second chance in Florida.
+Depending on the circumstances of your prior offenses, you may be eligible to have your criminal records expunged or sealed.

 Sealing of Criminal Records vs. Expungement